Self-Build Mortgages in Northern Ireland

 There are several grants and schemes available that can assist those looking to build a property in Northern Ireland to ensure their new build is energy efficient:

-Microgeneration technologies grant: Available in certain areas of Northern Ireland and help cover the costs of installing renewable energy sources for your own use.
+Microgeneration technologies grant: This grant is available in certain areas of Northern Ireland and helps cover the costs of installing renewable energy sources for your own use.

 Northern Ireland Renewables Obligation (NIRO): Claim Renewables Obligation Certificates (ROCs) for each megawatt hour of electricity you generate.
 These can then be sold to electricity suppliers, as can any electricity you generate but don’t use.